Back to news

 That's the gap this tool aims at.
 It scaffolds the project, gives tools a defined interface, bolts on monitoring, and pushes the result to Google Cloud with a single deploy step.
 The "so what" for a business is timing: less time spent assembling infrastructure means more time spent on the part customers actually feel.

 A note before you copy anything below.
 The walkthrough that follows was written against an earlier mental model of the tool, and the exact command and package names in the code blocks do not match the shipped product.
-The real CLI is invoked as agents-cli, installed through uvx google-agents-cli or npx skills add google/agents-cli rather than as a gcloud component, and it wraps Google's Agent Development Kit (published as @google/adk) instead of a separate SDK.
+The real CLI is invoked as agents-cli, installed through uvx google-agents-cli or npx skills add google/agents-cli rather than as a gcloud component, and it wraps Google's Agent Development Kit (opens in a new tab) (published as @google/adk) instead of a separate SDK.
 Treat the snippets as a description of the workflow and the shape of an agent project.
-For commands you can paste and run, the canonical references are the Agents CLI getting-started guide and the google/agents-cli repository.
+For commands you can paste and run, the canonical references are the Agents CLI getting-started guide (opens in a new tab) and the google/agents-cli repository (opens in a new tab).

 Analysis